jinw06k/realtime-audio-spectrum/README.md

 # Real-Time Audio Analyzer

-A desktop Python app for capturing and visualizing real-time audio input using Fast Fourier Transform (FFT), waveform plots, and spectrograms.
+A Python app for capturing and visualizing real-time audio input using Fast Fourier Transform (FFT), waveform plots, and spectrograms.

 ## Features